pawelgrzybek/pawelgrzybek.com/content/posts/2024-09-30-top-picks-2024-september/index.md

 ### [Animate to height: auto; (and other intrinsic sizing keywords) in CSS](https://developer.chrome.com/docs/css-ui/animate-to-height-auto)

-This is absolutely crazy that things that were impossible without a bunch of JavaScript code are now single-liners of CSS.
+This is absolutely crazy that things that were impossible without a bunch of JavaScript a while ago, are now single-liners of CSS.
 Animating height and other intrinsic sizing keywords is as simple as smashing one line of code to the root.
 Bramus explains things in a great level of detail.

 ### [MODALZ MODALZ MODALZ](https://modalzmodalzmodalz.com/)